 Yesterday, Stephen Sondheim died at the age of 91.
 He was almost certainly the most important musical theatre composer in American history.
 In fact, I’d argue that he was the central figure in American theatre in the last fifty years.

-I’ve written before about how I grew up loving musical theatre (this piece on romance tropes in musicals is the most popular blog post I’ve ever written), and Sondheim’s lyrics and scores were a massive part of my devotion.
+I’ve talked before about how I grew up loving musical theatre (this piece on romance tropes in musicals is the most popular blog post I’ve ever written), and Sondheim’s lyrics and scores were a massive part of my devotion.
 In middle school, I went through a period where I listened to the soundtrack for West Side Story every day.
 My then best friend and I wanted to mount a revival on Broadway: we designed sets for every scene and envisioned a Spanish translation of the lyrics (which of course did happen in 2009).
 I then went through periods where I obsessively listened to the revival cast of A Funny Thing Happened on the Way to the Forum, the OBC of A Little Night Music, and especially the OBC of Into the Woods.

 My tastes changed, of course, and there were Sondheim shows for me as I grew.
 I never got into Sweeney Todd (it’s a little dark for me) or Sunday in the Park with George (Dot is underwritten).
 But I came to adore Company and Assassins and more obscure gems.